clarepacini/EveryCure/README.md

 python build_graph.py

-This will output 4 test files a Pytorch graph object Output_Graph, file containing edges in graph: edges.csv, class labels for training: Class_Labels.csv, file with node features: node_features.csv and the node IDs: node_ids.csv
+This will output 4 test files
+Output_Graph: a Pytorch graph object edges.csv: file containing edges in graph Class_Labels.csv: class labels for training node_features.csv : file with node features node_ids.csv: node IDs corresponding to order in Output_Graph

 The output from this can be used to test the extract embedding function, with the final option embedding_output giving the name of the csv file the embeddings should be output to.

 python embedding_extractor.py --graph_object Output_Graph  --node_ids node_ids.csv --embedding_output embeddings_output.csv

-This can then be used with the model training: python train_model.py --embedding_file embeddings_output.csv --label_file Class_Labels.csv --model_file test_model.pkl
+This can then be used with the model training:

+python train_model.py --embedding_file embeddings_output.csv --label_file Class_Labels.csv --model_file test_model.pkl